Profile: Dr. Aymé Debesa Padilla — a new Outlook on medical practice

 The couple decided to come to Canada under the Foreign Skilled Worker program, fully aware of some of the hurdles of transferring their professional credentials to another country.
 They settled in Swift Current and later Cabri, Saskatchewan.

 Fortunately, Dr. Debesa Padilla learned about Saskatchewan’s practice-ready assessment program, Saskatchewan International Physician Practice Assessment (SIPPA).
 Launched in January 2011, SIPPA has graduated 24 cohorts over its eight years.
-It boasts a success rate of 98% in its clinical field assessments, with 327 physicians entering practice in Canada.
-SIPPA’s Medical Director, Dr. Jon Witt, credits much of the program’s success to rigorous screening, “and that’s because we’ve gone to common examination processes supported by the Medical Council of Canada.”
+It boasts a success rate of 98% in its clinical field assessments, with 327 physicians entering practice in Saskatchewan.
+SIPPA’s Medical Director, Dr. Jon Witt, credits the program’s success to SIPPA’s dedicated physician assessors as well as the screening done by SIPPA partner organizations such as saskdocs, the College of Physicians and Surgeons of Saskatchewan, the Saskatchewan Health Authority (SHA), and the examination processes supported by the Medical Council of Canada.

 “I started writing the exams and getting my documents from Cuba,” explains Dr. Debesa Padilla.
 “It was a challenge to go through all the examinations and the process.”

 “I was very grateful to be chosen by the SIPPA program.
 It’s very competitive.”
 She found it was also very rewarding.
 “I met a lot of wonderful people, both my colleagues and the assessors.”

 In 2017, she started independent practice in Outlook, a town of just over 2,000 people located 80 kilometres southwest of Saskatoon, near Lake Diefenbaker.